-The United Nations Volunteers (UNV) programme and UN Economic and Social Commission for Asia and the Pacific (UNESCAP) co-organized the Regional Consultation on the Plan of Action for Integrating Volunteerism in to the 2030 Agenda in Asia and the Pacific on 29 March 2019.
+The United Nations Volunteers (UNV) programme and UN Economic and Social Commission for Asia and the Pacific (UNESCAP) co-organized the Regional Consultation on the Plan of Action for Integrating Volunteerism into the 2030 Agenda in Asia and the Pacific on 26 March 2019.
 The consultation outcomes and recommendations will feed into the Global Technical Meeting in 2020 on reimagining volunteerism for the 2030 Agenda.

 The regional consultation brought together 77 delegates from Asia and the Pacific region to discuss the future of volunteerism for the achievement of the Sustainable Development Goals.